 “I met brilliant students from all over the world, which broadened my perspective on science and engineering.”

-Biniyam Aschalew (Bachelor’s, Computer Science), KAIST Scholar from Ethiopia
+Biniyam Aschalew (Bachelor’s in Computer Science), KAIST scholar from Ethiopia

 2. Seoul National University

-Why it stands out: Seoul National University’s Department of Computer Science and Engineering offers a flexible path from hardware and computer design to algorithms and advanced graduate tracks, all within Korea’s flagship research university in Seoul.
+Why it stands out: Seoul National University’s Department of Computer Science and Engineering offers undergraduate and graduate study in theoretical and applied computing within a large research university in Seoul.

 3. Korea University